secretpenguin75/lscealice/README.md

 lscealice
 ```

-- Finally, you can install it in your python distribution using pip
+- Or if you don't want to install pipx, you can install it in your python distribution using pip

 ```
-pip install lsce alice
+pip install lscealice
 ```

 Then within python run